View Joseph Flannery's Obituary on RepublicanHerald.com and share memories

 He was preceded in death by his sisters, Catherine, Marion, Eleanor, Madeline; a brother, James.

-Surviving are a sister, Lorrain Roberts; three nieces; three nephews; grandnieces and grandnephews.
+Surviving are a sister, Lorrain Roberts; three nieces; three nephews; grand-nieces and -nephews.

 Sign the guest book at